josephtveter/fn_common/README.md

 - The deferred example will show how you can use the deferred objects
 - The ajax example will show you the methods of the Ajax library

+- The fn_build example is a fully working site.
+It does not have much in the way of comments.
+But it has knockout and jbone (a jquery like library) already working in it.